 “But training is essential for employees in a digital age around reputational risk.”

 Companies should consider investing in the education of their employees to teach them about best practices on social media platforms.

 Cash is king in any business.
 But many small businesses in Australia struggle with cash flow management and face risks around liquidity.

 The number one cause of failed SMEs for three years running is inadequate cash flow, according to the 2016 Australian Securities and Investment Commission (ASIC) corporate insolvencies report.

-“Forecasting cash-flow and managing your ingoing and outgoing expenses on a monthly basis is good business sense,” advised Norris.
+“Forecasting cash-flow and managing your ingoing and outgoing expenses on a monthly basis is good business sense,” Gavin suggests.

 Having a strong grasp on the financial forecast of your business means you’re better placed to make decisions throughout the year if there are any shortages or surpluses in cash.

-“Keeping tabs on market conditions depending on the industry is really important,” added Norris.
+“Keeping tabs on market conditions depending on the industry is really important,” adds Gavin.
 “It could help anticipate your financial decisions based on seasonal fluctuations in cash-flow.”